This is the second article in our two-part Patient Communication series. Links to the other articles are at the bottom of this page.

 A no-show policy should clearly list the fees that the patients will incur if they fail to show up at their appointment.
 You may choose to add a late cancellation fee, or one that applies if the patient cancels within 24-hours of their appointment, as well.
 Your policy regarding patient no-shows may also include information and requirements such as:

-- COVID-19 vaccination or other vaccine requirements your patients must comply with to attend an appointment
+- Any vaccine requirements your patients must comply with to attend an appointment

 - How a missed appointment can impact long-term care